rlodge/scalatest-surefire-provider/README.md

   in Java or Scala.
 So if you already have a Java project with JUnit tests you can use it to run your test suites.
 Though that would be kind of pointless if you don't plan on then writing some ScalaTest tests.

-- Since you can mix your tests up this might be a good fit for teams looking for a clean migration path to a more modern TDD, BDD testing framework.
+- Since you can mix your tests up this might be a good fit for teams looking for a clean migration path to a more modern TDD or BDD testing framework.

 - Your test output will read better than your existing Maven test output.

-- Gives you access in Maven to all the great stuff ScalaTest comes with (pretty output, a bunch of nice DSLs, the ability to write more expressive and compact tests in the Scala programming language).
+- In Maven you'll have access to all the great stuff ScalaTest comes with: pretty output, a bunch of nice DSLs, the ability to write more expressive and compact tests in the Scala programming language.

 ## Quickstart
-You need to add scalatest-surefire-provider as both a dependency and as a provider to the surefire plugin (2 places).
+You need to add scalatest-surefire-provider as both a dependency and as a provider to the Surefire plugin (2 places).

 The dependency will be something like this: